Amarillo Sod Poodles: History

 Amarillo's home ballpark was named Hodgetown in honor of Amarillo pharmacist, businessman, philanthropist, and 26th Mayor of Amarillo Jerry Hodge.

 As the Double-A affiliate of the San Diego Padres, the Sod Poodles played their first game, a 5–2 loss, on April 4, 2019, against the Corpus Christi Hooks at Whataburger Field in Corpus Christi.
 Their first win came the next evening when they defeated the Hooks, 7–5.
 The winning run was scored in the top of the seventh inning when Matthew Batten tripled and later scored on a Buddy Reed single.
 In their inaugural home opener on April 8, the Sod Poodles lost to the Midland RockHounds, 9–4 in 10 innings.
 The opener was attended by 7,175 people.

 In the 2019 Texas League South Series, the Sod Poodles fell behind 2 games to none against the Midland RockHounds, before winning 3 straight games in Midland to advance to the Championship Series against the Tulsa Drillers, who defeated the Arkansas Travelers 3 games to 2.

 In the 2019 Championship Series, Amarillo won game 1 by a score of 13-6 at Hodgetown, while falling 18-9 in game 2.
 As the series shifted to Tulsa, the Drillers took a 2 games to 1 in game 3 with a 2-0 win.
 The Sod Poodles battled back with a game 4 victory by a score of 3-0.
 In game 5, the Sod Poodles were down 3-1 in the top of the ninth before Taylor Trammell hit a grand slam to take a lead that the Sod Poodles would never relinquish, en route to a Texas League championship in their inaugural season.

 On December 9, 2020, the Arizona Diamondbacks extended an invitation to the Sod Poodles to become their Double-A affiliate as a part of Major League Baseball's 2021 reorganization of the minor leagues.
 In a further change, they were organized into the Double-A Central.
 In 2022, the Double-A Central became known as the Texas League, the name historically used by the regional circuit prior to the 2021 reorganization.

 In 2022, Veronica Gajownik coached for the Sod Poodles.

+In March 2023 the Sod Poodles won top team name in MiLB as voted by subscribers of The Athletic.
+The franchise won the 2023 Minor League Baseball Organization of the Year Award.